lopesboa/identity-sphere/README.md

 ## Key Features

-Seamless integration with Keycloak for identity management Secure authentication and authorization workflows Configuration management using Viper for flexibility Input validation using Go's built-in validator
+Seamless integration with Keycloak for identity management.
+Secure authentication and authorization workflows.
+Configuration management using Viper for flexibility.
+Input validation using Go's built-in validator.
-Fast and lightweight HTTP server using GoFiber Technologies Used:
+Fast and lightweight HTTP server using GoFiber.

 ## Status
 Project is: _in progress_